End of Life Law - Voluntary Assisted Dying -FAQs

 Yes.
 A person who has requested VAD and started the process can change their mind at any time.
 They do not have to continue the VAD process.
 If a person has been prescribed or dispensed the VAD medication, they can choose not to take it.

 Residential facilities e.g. RACFs and nursing homes can decide whether to provide some, all or no VAD services to residents who are seeking VAD.
-However, in South Australia, Queensland and New South Wales residential facilities who choose not to provide VAD services still have legal obligations to enable a resident to access VAD if they wish.
+However, in South Australia, Queensland, New South Wales, and the ACT, residential facilities who choose not to provide VAD services still have legal obligations to enable a resident to access VAD if they wish.

 There are restrictions on when health care professionals can initiate discussions about VAD with a person.
-Only some health professionals can do this, and in some States they must provide information set out by their State’s health department (in addition to general information about VAD) when they have discussions.
-These laws are different in each State.
+Only some health professionals can do this, and in some jurisdictions they must provide information set out by their jurisdiction’s health department (in addition to general information about VAD) when they have discussions.
+These laws are different in each jurisdiction.

-Health professionals and personal care workers in all States can provide information about VAD to a resident, or to a resident’s family, friend, carer, or substitute decision-maker, where requested.
+Health professionals and personal care workers in all jurisdictions can provide information about VAD to a resident, or to a resident’s family, friend, carer, or substitute decision-maker, where requested.

-Only medical practitioners can assess a person’s eligibility for VAD.
-To do this they must undertake mandatory training provided by their State’s health department and meet requirements about their registration and years of experience.
+In all jurisdictions, medical practitioners can assess a person’s eligibility for VAD.
+In the ACT, nurse practitioners may also do this.
+To assess a person’s eligibility, practitioners must undertake mandatory training provided by their jurisdiction’s health department and meet requirements about their registration and years of experience.

-Medical practitioners, nurse practitioners (in Western Australia, New South Wales, Queensland and Tasmania), and registered nurses (in Queensland and Tasmania only) may administer VAD medication to an eligible person.
+Medical practitioners, nurse practitioners (in Western Australia, New South Wales, Queensland, Tasmania, and the ACT), and registered nurses (in Queensland, Tasmania, and the ACT only) may administer VAD medication to an eligible person.
 This is known as practitioner administration.
 To do this, medical practitioners and nurses must undertake mandatory training and meet other requirements about their registration and years of experience.

 Learn more in the End of Life Law Toolkit factsheets Voluntary assisted dying in aged care: Residential facilities in Victoria, Western Australia and Tasmania and South Australia, Queensland and New South Wales